-Tony’s knowledge of environmental law is wide-ranging, including solid and hazardous waste, environmental due diligence, climate change and sustainability, site investigation and remediation, agency and private-party negotiations relating to environmental liabilities, and general regulatory compliance — he is a highly respected authority in the field.
+Tony’s knowledge of environmental law was wide-ranging, including solid and hazardous waste, environmental due diligence, climate change and sustainability, site investigation and remediation, agency and private-party negotiations relating to environmental liabilities, and general regulatory compliance — he was a highly respected authority in the field.
 In 2005, for example, Wisconsin Governor Jim Doyle appointed Tony to chair a Blue Ribbon Task Force on Waste Materials Recovery and Disposal, a group commissioned to develop policy options and recommendations to ensure environmental protection and economic growth when dealing with waste reduction, recycling, reuse, and disposal issues in Wisconsin.

 Education and Honors

 - University of Notre Dame Law School (J.D., cum laude, 1979)

 - Notre Dame Law Review (Comments Editor, 1978–1979)

 - Northwestern University (B.A., 1976)

 - American Bar Association (Member)

 - State Bar of Wisconsin (Member: Governing Council Health Law Section, 1983–1986)

 - Governor Doyle's "Blue Ribbon Task Force on Waste Materials Recovery and Disposal" (Chair: 2005–2006)